 The Investment Terms and Conditions are included in this prospectus.
 The Company is entitled to amend the Investment Terms and Conditions.
 Changes of the Investment Terms and Conditions shall be subject to the approval of BaFin.
-Any change of Master Fund or any other changes in the Feeder Fund's investment principles shall additionally require approval from the Company's supervisory board.
-Changes to the previous investment principles of the Feeder Fund shall only be permitted on the condition that the Company either makes an offer to investors to redeem their units without charging a redemption fee before the change becomes effective, or offers investors to swap their units for units in funds with comparable investment principles free of charge, if the Company or another company from the same group manages such funds.
+Changes in the fund's investment principles shall additionally require approval from the Company's supervisory board.
+Changes to the previous investment principles of the fund shall only be permitted on the condition that the Company either makes an offer to investors to redeem their units without charging a redemption fee before the change becomes effective, or offers investors to swap their units for units in funds with comparable investment principles free of charge, if the Company or another company from the same group manages such funds.
 The Company is free to define the investment strategy and/or policy within the limits imposed by the Investment Terms and Conditions.

 Planned changes shall be published in the Federal Gazette (Bundesanzeiger) and on the Company's website at https://de.allianzgi.com.
-If the changes affect fees and reimbursements of expenses that may be charged to the Feeder Fund, or a change in the Master Fund or other investment principles of the Feeder Fund or material rights of investors, the custodian institutions are obliged to inform the investors using a durable medium, such as in written or electronic form, that is suitable for storing such information for an appropriate length of time, and making it accessible but not editable.
+If the changes affect fees and reimbursements of expenses that may be charged to the fund, or a change in the fund's investment principles or material rights of investors, the custodian institutions are obliged to inform the investors using a durable medium, such as written or electronic format, that is suitable for storing such information for an appropriate length of time, and making it accessible but not editable.
 The information shall contain the key content of the proposed amendments, their background, the rights of investors related to such change and a note on where and how further information can be obtained.